 15 Feb Cloud vs on-premise ERP: Which to choose and why

-The choice between cloud-based and on-premise enterprise resource planning systems (ERPs) remains a hot topic of conversation.
+The choice between cloud-based and on-premise ERPs remains a hot topic of conversation.
 There is no denying that cloud-based services will continue their rapid growth in popularity, but that doesn’t mean there’s no longer a place for traditional on-premise solutions.

-Each have their own advantages and disadvantages and, ultimately, the choice you make will depend on the needs and requirements of your business.
-There is no one-size fits all solution.
+Each have their own advantages and disadvantages, but ultimately, the choice you make will depend on the needs and requirements of your business.

 With SAP Business One, as well as cloud and on-premise solutions, you also have the benefit of an additional third option of ‘hybrid’ deployment, which can offer the best of both worlds.

-First, here’s a brief outline of the three models.
+First of all, here is a brief outline of the three models:

 What is cloud-based ERP?

-Cloud-based ERP is provided as a service – Software as a Service (SaaS) – and your company’s software and data is owned, hosted and managed by a third-party provider, which you access through a web browser, usually on a monthly subscription basis.
+Cloud-based ERP is provided as a service and your company’s software and data is owned, hosted and managed by a third-party provider.
+You get access to this through a web browser, which is usually on a monthly subscription basis.

 What is on-premise ERP?

-An on-premise solution is installed locally, on your company’s hardware and servers, and managed by your IT staff or someone you appoint.
-You usually pay a one-time licence fee and you own the software.
+This is normally managed by your IT staff and it’s installed locally on your company’s hardware and servers.
+You usually pay a one-time license fee and then you own the software.

 What is hybrid or ‘hosted’ ERP?